WW2: Little Known Facts:

 New officers were indoctrinated to the expectations of war by beheading Chinese captives.
 The last stage of the training of combat troops was to bayonet a living human and a trial of courage for the officers.
 Prisoners were blindfolded and tied to poles; soldiers dashed forward to bayonet their target at the shout of "Charge!"

 Combat medical units moved to China where live bodies were plentiful.
 If the class was in sutures, a Chinaman was shot in the belly for doctors to practice.
 Amputations? - then arms were removed.
-Living people was more instructive than work on cadavers, the students need to get used to blood and screaming.
+Living people was more instructive than work on cadavers, the students need to get used to blood, restraints, and screaming.

 Bacterial warfare experiments conducted by an infamous medical unit moved to Manchuria.
 Bombs of anthrax and plague were tested on Chinese cities until the results were so good that too many Japanese soldiers also died.
 This unit also practiced vivisection.
-See more details of unit 731, along with web citations for those with the stomach.
+See more details of Unit 731, along with web citations for those with the stomach.

 Korean Comfort Women "forced by the Imperial Japanese Army to repeatedly provide sex for Japanese soldiers throughout Asia are said to number between 80,000 and 200,000.
 Many of the victims were underage at the time, and either died in despair or suffered health impairments.
 These women, who suffer from mental and physical pain, not to mention social isolation and prejudice, are now seeking an official apology from the Japanese government and individual compensation as a measure to rehabilitate their honor." - Aug 2002